 - 1. Breast Health Questionnaire: This online survey will be given after you join the study, and every year thereafter.
 This is a survey given to all women coming in for mammography screening and is part of your usual health care.
 The purpose of this survey is to assess your health history, including family history of cancer.
-This questionnaire can take between 20- 30 minutes to complete the first time you take it.
+This questionnaire can take between 20-30 minutes to complete the first time you take it.
 The next time you take the questionnaire, your past answers will be pre-filled so it should take 10-15 minutes to complete every year depending on how many changes you have since the previous completion.
 If you have completed a Breast Health Questionnaire as part of your mammogram visit in the past, we will pre-fill your survey to help make your completion easier. - 2.
-Insurance and Provider survey: We will ask you to complete some questions about your insurance.
-This will allow us to confirm your eligibility for the study, work with your insurance company to cover the study services.
-We will also ask for your doctor's information so we can provide your results to your doctor to inform your care.
+Personal Profile Page: We will ask you to complete some questions about the best way to contact you, your place of last mammogram, and your insurance.
+This will allow us to stay in touch with you, and to work with your insurance company if they have agreed to cover the study services.
+We may also ask for your doctor's information so we can provide your results to your doctor to inform your care.

 - 3. Well-being Survey: This online survey will be given several times during the study (1) after you agree to participate, 2) once you have been given your screening recommendation, and 3) once every year after getting your screening recommendation).
 The purpose of this survey is to find out how you feel about the information that has been provided to you, and whether there are any changes to your anxiety, your worry about breast cancer, and your overall understanding of breast cancer risk.
 This survey should take no longer than 10-15 minutes to complete each time. - 4.
 Health Status Survey: This online survey will be given to women aged 50 and above to learn more about your overall general health.
 It will be given when you join the study, and annually until the study ends.
-It should take no longer than 10 minutes to compete each time.
+It should take no longer than 10 minutes to compete each time. - 5.
+Occupational and Residential History Survey: This optional online survey will be given once during the study.
+The purpose of this survey is to obtain information on the places you have lived and the jobs you have held in the past.
+Research shows that exposures to some chemicals at home and at work may increase the risk of developing breast cancer.
+The information gathered from this survey will not impact your current risk assessment but will be used by the study team in future research on the impact of environmental exposures on risk.
+Google Maps is available to help you search for your work or residential address.
+This may provide Google with your address information.
+You do not need to provide any confidential or private information.
+This survey should take no longer than 15 minutes to complete.

-Optional Follow-up interviews: Whichever group you are in, you may be invited to participate in an interview or group discussion about your experience of participating in the trial.
-These interviews are optional.
+Optional Follow-up surveys and interviews: Whichever group you are in, you may be invited to complete additional surveys and/or participate in an interview or group discussion about your experience of participating in the trial.
+These are optional.